cforlando/cforlando.github.io/index.md

 Dive into a project
 ===================

-We think you should come to some meetings, yes, but we're not all talk.
+We think you should come to some meetings, but we're not all talk.
 Maybe you already know what you want to do.
 Maybe you want to explore and jump straight to the code.